 Prepare to take on the world

-The world runs on systems — transportation systems, food-supply systems, communication systems, government systems, and too many more to fit on this page.
+The world runs on systems — transportation systems, food-supply systems, communication systems, government systems, and too many more to mention.
 These huge systems need men and women with the special talent to ensure they run smoothly.
-They need “big picture” people — industrial and systems engineers.
+They need "big picture" people — industrial and systems engineers.

 That need is steadily increasing as the world’s resources continue to shrink and cost effectiveness becomes paramount.
-Right now, the demand for system engineers is actually greater than the current labor pool.
+Right now, the demand for industrial and systems engineers is actually greater than the current labor pool.
 That’s one reason why CNN Money Magazine ranked system engineering the #1 job in America.

 With an outlook this exciting, you need a program that gives you every advantage in training for the real world before you graduate.
 The University of New Haven program does that.
 Collaborating with each other, our engineering faculty, future employers, students, alumni, and business and industry professionals designed and built an innovative program that teaches you to: